rvsp/HTML-CSS/Mini-tasks/003-JS-DOM.md

 2. Use prompt to read a value from user and display it in the span element.

+3. Display the mouse X and Y coordinates when you click on a `<h1>` tag.

-3. Write a Javascript code for character counts in the `textarea`.
+4. Write a Javascript code for character counts in the `textarea`.

    # Example: ![](https://miro.medium.com/max/1600/1*1HI4NXCeCz1EiIWcIE_0iQ.gif)

-4. Convert a given number from decimal to binary or hexadecimal
+5. Convert a given number from decimal to binary or hexadecimal

-5. With Javascript write a simple from validation
+6. With Javascript write a simple from validation

 ---